Last updated on November 13, 2025

 Festival of Light at Longleat

 Longleat also makes for a fantastic Christmas family day out.
 Their annual Festival of Light includes a display of incredible lanterns set on a trail around the grounds and an iconic Winter Safari!
-In 2024, the theme is a “Journey through time”.
+In 2025, the theme is British icons with Wallace & Gromit and friends.

 Enchanted Christmas at Westonbirt Arboretum

 Enchanted Christmas at Westonbirt is a light trail through the already beautiful arboretum.
-The trees are illuminated and characters take you on a narrated journey through the woodland.
-There’s also a market and funfair at the end.
+The trees are illuminated, and characters take you on a narrated journey through the woodland.
+There’s also a market and a funfair at the end.

 Sudeley Castle Spectacle of Light